 Wood County Solar Project, LLC

-Wood County Solar Project is proposing a 150 MW solar energy facility in Wood County, Wisconsin owned by Alliant Energy.
+Wood County Solar Project, LLC is proposing a 150 MW solar energy facility in Wood County, Wisconsin owned by Alliant Energy.
 Wood County Solar Project will connect into the electrical transmission grid directly through the local substation.
 Once complete, the project will positively impact the environment and generate enough clean, low-cost energy to power tens of thousands of homes.
 We are excited to be working in partnership with county officials and landowners to bring Wood County residents the opportunity to host a clean, environmentally compatible, renewable energy generation installation.